imiliyapy/smsbomber/README.md

 # Smsbomber
-A script with API from Iranian sites :)
+A script with API from Iranian sites (New Version v2.0)

 # installation